 Control how much information is displayed.
-For example, -v = verbose, -vv = verbose,
+For example, -v = verbose, -vv = more verbose, -vvv = debug

 Show program's version number and exit

 Tables with certain storage engines cannot be read in the default mode.
 These include PARTITION, PERFORMANCE_SCHEMA.
 You must read these with the --diagnostic mode.